-Having a policy is one thing, but it’s cultivating a diverse and inclusive workplace that can really make a difference to the day-to-day lives of your LGBT employees.
+Having a policy is one thing, but it’s cultivating a diverse and inclusive workplace that can really make a difference to the day-to-day lives of your LGBTQ employees.
 It is fine to accept that you will not know all the answers as to how to achieve this right away.
-Encourage open conversations to understand what an inclusive workplace looks like to an LGBT employee.
+Encourage open conversations to understand what an inclusive workplace looks like to an LGBTQ employee.

 With a safe and understanding environment at work, your employees can feel encouraged to bring various perspectives and abilities to the table.
 And with a ‘one for all and all for one’ mentality, your workforce can feel stronger than ever.